tencentyun/intlcloud-documents/API/API 3.0/计费相关/billing-2018-07-09-doc-20190521/账单管理相关接口/查询账单明细数据_intl.md

 ### API Explorer

-**This tool allows online call, signature authentication, SDK code generation and quick API retrieval to greatly improve the efficiency of using TencentCloud APIs.**
+**API Explorer is a tool that provides ease of use in requesting APIs, authenticating identities, generating SDK and exploring APIs in Tencent Cloud environment.**

 * [API 3.0 Explorer](https://console.cloud.tencent.com/api/explorer?Product=billing&Version=2018-07-09&Action=DescribeBillDetail)

 ### SDK

-TencentCloud API 3.0 comes with a set of complementary development toolkits (SDKs) that support multiple programming languages and make it easier to call the APIs.
+TencentCloud API 3.0 integrates software development toolkits (SDKs) that support various programming languages to make it easier for you to call the APIs.

 * [Tencent Cloud SDK 3.0 for Python](https://github.com/TencentCloud/tencentcloud-sdk-python)
 * [Tencent Cloud SDK 3.0 for Java](https://github.com/TencentCloud/tencentcloud-sdk-java)